geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

 # Architecture

-The GeoGardenClub app (GGC) conforms (most of the time) to the architectural approach advocated by Andreas Bizzotto which he calls the "Riverpod Architecture".
-If you are not familiar with this approach, it's worth spending a few minutes reading through his description, which is available as a set of readings in the [architecture module](https://courses.ics.hawaii.edu/mobile-application-development/modules/architecture/) in my mobile application development course.
+The GeoGardenClub app (GGC) conforms (almost all the time) to the architectural approach advocated by Andreas Bizzotto which he calls the "Riverpod Architecture".
+If you are not familiar with this approach, it's worth spending a few minutes reading his article [Flutter App Architecture with Riverpod: An Introduction](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/).

+Another good introduction to software architecture principles as applied to Flutter development comes from the official Flutter documentation: [Architecting Flutter apps](https://docs.flutter.dev/app-architecture).
+We believe that GGC's architecture conforms to all the architectural principles in this guide as well as all the recommendations with one exception: we do not "write unit tests for every service, repository and ViewModel class.".
+Instead, we write integration tests, because that  lowers the amount of test code by (probably) 10x.
+Our approach has the potential to let some bugs slip through that might be caught by a comprehensive widget test suite, but we're willing to take that trade-off at this point in the development of the business.

 ## Client-server architecture perspective